yu-lab-vt/AQuA/README.md

 # Updates
 **10/17/2019:**

-1) The update avoid the error report when nothing detected for `aqua_batch.m`.
+1) The update avoids the error report when nothing is detected for `aqua_batch.m`.

 2) Allow `aqua_batch.m` to read a batch of cell boundaries and landmarks.